-Once you are in the ProQuest interface, you can change to any other ProQuest database, by clicking on the Change Databases, or Databases, tab at the top left of any ProQuest screen.
+Once you are in the ProQuest platform, you can change to any other ProQuest database: click on the hamburger menu at the top left of any ProQuest screen, then click on Change databases.
 The databases are listed in a hierarchy.
-There is another broad collection of databases in the science area: ProQuest's subject package of Science & Technology Databases.
+For another broad collection of databases in the science area, try ProQuest's subject package of Science & Technology Databases.

 A multi-subject abstract and citation database of research literature.
 Known for its citation-tracking and bibliometric features.

 Scopus is an abstract and citation database of research literature which offers coverage of more than 22,000 journals, and more than 150,000 books, from more than 5,000 publishers.
 There are nearly 70 million records and 1.4 billion cited references.
 Most records date since 1996 but Scopus has recently added records dated from 1970 - 1995.